kumahq/kuma-website/docs/docs/1.6.x/installation/helm.md

 Finally you can follow the [Quickstart](#_4-quickstart) to take it from here and continue your Kuma journey.

+Please note that at least version 3.8.0 of Helm is required to use the Kuma Helm charts.
+If you are using an older version of Helm, please upgrade to version 3.8.0 first.

 ::: tip
 Kuma also provides an alternative [Kubernetes distribution](../installation/kubernetes/) that we can use instead of Helm charts.
 :::